okcashpro/okcash/docs/docs/intro.md

 sidebar_position: 1
 ---

-# Introduction to Eliza
+# Introduction to OKai

 ![](/img/okai_banner.png)

 _As seen powering [@DegenSpartanAI](https://x.com/degenspartanai) and [@MarcAIndreessen](https://x.com/pmairca)_

-## What is Eliza?
+## What is OKai?

-Eliza is a powerful multi-agent simulation framework designed to create, deploy, and manage autonomous AI agents.
+OKai is a powerful multi-agent simulation framework designed to create, deploy, and manage autonomous AI agents.
 Built with TypeScript, it provides a flexible and extensible platform for developing intelligent agents that can interact across multiple platforms while maintaining consistent personalities and knowledge.

 ## Key Features